alidasdan/optimum-cycle-ratio-algorithms/README.md

 ## HOW TO RUN

-Type the name of one of the executables in your command line to get the usage information.
+Under the 'src' directory, type the name of one of the executables in your command line to get the usage information.
 For example, typing 'yto.x' prints out the following information:

 ```
 > yto.x